-PH 2233 Physics III (pre-medical students)

-Advanced biology course (pre-veterinary students)

-Biotechnology course from an engineering dept. (Biomolecular engineering practice)

-Total Hours 128
+PH 2233 Physics III (pre-medical students) Advanced biology course (pre-veterinary students) Biotechnology cours se from an engineering dept. (Biomolecular engineering practice) Total Hours 128 of student's advisor, the following course substitutions are acceptable:

-- With consent of student's advisor, the following course substitutions are acceptable: - EM 3313 Fluid Mechanics for CHE 3203 - ME 3513 Thermodynamics I for CHE 3113 - ME 3313 Heat Transfer for CHE 3213 - 2 CHE 4000 Directed Individual Study will generally be disallowed for the required chemical engineering elective but may be used as a technical elective. - The Chemistry and Technical Electives are to be chosen from an approved list available online and from the student's advisor.
+• EM 3313 Fluid Mechanics for CHE 3203

+- ME 3513 Thermodynamics I for CHE 3113 - ME 3313 Heat Transfer for CHE 3213 - 2 CHE 4000 Directed Individual Study will generally be disallowed for the required chemical engineering elective but may be used as a technical elective.
+3 The Chemicity and Technical Electives are to be cheese from an ensured list engineering end from the student's orbital elective. - 3 The Chemistry and Technical Electives are to be chosen from an approved list available online and from the student's advisor.